blog

 EventPipe analytics

-Events with Stay to Play policies prevent guests and teams from struggling to find a nice, safe, and reasonably priced hotel close to their location.
-Attendees don't need to negotiate amenities, accommodations, room types, services, and more because that has already been taken care of.
+Events with Stay-to-Play policies prevent guests and teams from struggling to find a nice, safe, and reasonably priced hotel close to their location.
+Attendees don't need to negotiate amenities, accommodations, room types, services, and more, as these have already been taken care of.
 All the attendees need to do is book their stay and participate in their event.

 This method also prevents players and families from booking a hotel in the wrong location since it is the responsibility of the event organizer or housing company to select hotels.
 There isn't any stress of people getting lost on the way to the venue or being late for their match because they know the most central hotels are locked in.